Noorts/Toggler/README.md

 - Create JetBrains "native" UI.
 - Add support for language specific toggles.
 - Improve transferring word case.

+## Alternatives
+- If you're looking for more text manipulation features, then check out [Shifter](https://plugins.jetbrains.com/plugin/6149-shifter).
+Which also includes a dictionary (with custom symbols/words) just like Toggler and includes many other nice features.

 ## Acknowledgements
 This plugin has drawn a lot of inspiration from <a href="https://github.com/HiDeoo">HiDeoo</a> his